wp-plugins/sell-downloads/readme.txt

 *   Duration: Enter a value with time format.
 Useful for Audio and Video files.
 *   Publication Year: Enter a value with year format.
 Useful for files associated with a date, as the creation or publication date , for example a book or monograph.
 *   Additional Information: URL of a webpage with additional information about the product.

+**Programming discount**

+*   New price: The new price to apply to the product.
+*   Valid from (dd/mm/yyyy): Apply discount from the entered date.
+*   Valid to (dd/mm/yyyy): Apply discount until the entered date.
+*   Promotional text: Text to promote the discount.

 **Publishing the Sell Downloads**